Appracatappra/SwiftletUtilities/README.md

 Supporting multiple dependency managers makes maintaining a library exponentially more complicated and time consuming.

-Since, the **Swift Package Manager** is integrated with Xcode 11 (and greater), it the easiest choice to support going further.
+Since, the **Swift Package Manager** is integrated with Xcode 11 (and greater), it's the easiest choice to support going further.

 <a name="Swiftlet-Extensions"></a>
 ## Swiftlet Extensions